John J. Kerr

 little more to my great-grandmother's life story: When she moved with

-her family to Sedro Wooley, WA, her husband {John Alfred Gillis) was the only
+her family to Sedro Wooley, WA, her husband {John Alfred Gillis) was the

-was a carpenter by trade.
+He was a carpenter by trade.
 My grandmother wrote in some of her notes

 that bodies were brought to the Gillis house where John would build the caskets,